-Woman hurt in Kalamazoo shootings says she’s trying to forgive suspect
+Woman hurt in Kalamazoo shootings tries to forgive

 The first person hurt in a mass shooting in southwestern Michigan says she can’t hate the man charged in the rampage and seeks to forgive him, even as she’s trying to walk and use her “completely reconstructed” arm.